kyle-marshall/zhuli/README.md

 zhuli

 If you saw the Legend of Korra, you may remember the charismatic Varrick and his very capable assistant, Zhu Li.
-At the time, my American ears heard Julie, but anyways, that's the namesake of this tool.
+She is the namesake of this tool.

 ---

+Note: install instructions are located in the Appendix section.

+---

 What is this this tool?

-Well, it's pretty flexible.
-It, or she, can set up projects for you, do a series of tasks based on some inputs, that sort of thing.
+It's a flexible task running tool.
+One use might be to set up project templates for you.
+Generally speaking, the tool can execute a tree of tasks and collect user input from interactive promps or from CLI arguments.

-`zhuli` is a command line tool which will dynamically load and execute your custom "presets".
-All you have to do is create a directory with one file in it and then zhuli can do a new thing.
-Zhuli, do the thing!
+The `zhuli` executable runs your task trees ("presets") which you save in a particular place.
+To define a preset, you create a new directory with at least one special file in it and then zhuli will be able to find it and do a new thing.

-Code scaffolding was the original intent of this project, but the possibilities are a lot more general.

 Here's how it works.
 - `zhuli <preset-name>` will look for files within the directory `~.zhuli/presets/<preset-name>`
 - the one required file in your preset directory is `task.hbr`, which defines your task tree.
-This funny file should contain a simple javascript object which is compatible with the following interface.
-The file isn't valid JS by itself, since this object is sort of floating without being assigned to anything, but don't let that trouble you.
+This file should contain a javascript object which is compatible with the following interface.
+The file isn't valid JS by itself, since the object is not being assigned to anything, but don't let that trouble you.
 This is the "shape" of that object:
 ```typescript
 // all properties are optional